Food: This Lower Parel food delivery service offers delicious Chinese fare

-Feeast@East is a chain of retail outlets that recently opened in the city.
+Feeast@East is a chain of retail outlets that recently opened in Mumbai.
 And we are in love with its Chinese offerings — especially the humble Chicken Fried Rice

 In a city like Mumbai, it would be safe to say that where there's a hungry soul, there's the fried rice.
 But we never expected that a food delivery service, which specialises in Kolkata or Awadhi food, would surprise us with the humble fried rice.
 And that's what Feeast@East (yes, that's how they spell it) a new addition to Lower Parel's eating joints, did.